 For example, English is associated as the language of the home, of jokes, of storybooks and cuddles, of playtime and social interaction, while Mandarin is delivered in more anxious “we must learn this” spurts.
 Children will automatically avoid a language that does not have the positive associations.

-Here are 5 ways in which you can create an environment where two languages can flourish.
+Here, she suggests five ways you can create an environment where two languages can flourish.

 4 / 8Load more

 SINGING is a great way to learn language and you don’t have to be a good singer.
 When words are matched with melody, we remember them more easily.

 TELEVISION when used sensibly can be a powerful learning aid, as long as the programmes – such as educational videos or some shows – are carefully selected, the time is limited and the activity is shared.
 Set aside time during the day to watch Mandarin children’s programmes.